 Items not covered by an Article 138

-Before proceeding into the items that an Article 138 will not cover, I must reiterate that it is wise to consult an attorney.
-These are just a few, and every case is different.
+Before proceeding into the items that an Article 138 will not cover, I must reiterate that it is wise to consult with a qualified attorney.
+These are just a few examples, and every case is different.
 An attorney can explain the Soldier and the commanding officer’s rights and responsibilities much better than I can.

 Situations in which a hearing is underway, or has been held unless it involves retaliation because of said hearing.